ty-porter/advent-of-code/2024-sql/README.md

 ## Usage

-Each solution contains 3 files:
+Each solution contains 2 files:

-* `ingest.sql`
-  - This defines a table that is used to house the raw data for the solution prior to further parsing.
-  - Each row is 1 line of the prompt.
 * `solution.sql`
   - This is the main SQL script that produces the solution.
 * `prompt.txt`